culibraries/folio/pulumi/README.md

 helm delete <name> --namespace <kubernetes namespace>
 ```

-## How to fully delete the database to start from scratch

-Log into the database from psql and drop the folio database.

 ## Working with jobs
 We are using kubernetes jobs in a number of places:
 * To run certain database operations